Last updated on March 18th, 2023 at 10:06 pm

-Maybe some even think of marketing guru, Seth Godin and that may be about as far as it goes.
-Most people never question why it is that they love a certain blogger.
+Maybe some even think of marketing guru Seth Godin, and that may be about as far as it goes.
+Most people never question why it is that they love a particular blogger.
 What is it about them that is so great?
 Why do I have to go back and read about what they are writing?

 Is it that they are all great writers?
 Or is it something more?